-The balance of cash and cash equivalents at the end of the current fiscal year was ¥49,058 million, and the Company believes that it has maintained sufficient liquidity on hand.
+The balance of cash and cash equivalents at the end of the current fiscal year was ¥33,171 million, and the Company believes that it has maintained sufficient liquidity on hand.

-The Group believes that its current sufficient liquidity on hand and cash flow generation from operating activities will enable it to meet future capital needs while maintaining financial soundness.
+The Group believes that its current sufficient liquidity on hand and cash flows from operating activities will enable it to meet future capital needs while maintaining financial soundness.